Illustration of men with varying leg sizes.

 • And at what point do the general health benefits stop?
 If you can squat 225 for ten reps, is that good enough?
 Is there a point where the injury risks of squatting heavy start to outweigh the health benefits?

-First, let’s go over some of the benefits of squatting and deadlifting, and make a case for why they should indeed be part of our lifting routines.
+First, let’s go over some of the benefits of squatting and deadlifting, making a case for why they should be part of our lifting routines.

 The Benefits of Building Strong Legs